-If you'd rather not tie yourself to the Servlet API, you can observe the org.jboss.seam.servlet.WebApplication rather than the ServletContext.WebApplication is a informational object provided by Seam Servlet that holds select information about the ServletContext such as the application name, context path, server info and start time.
+lf rather not tie yourself to the Servlet API, you can observe the org.jboss.solder.servlet.WebApplication rather than the ServletContext.
+WebApplication is a informational object provided by Solder that holds select information about the ServletContext such as the application name, context path, server info and start time.